Common gynecologic surgeries where laparoscopy is used are:

 Cholecystectomy, or gall bladder removal

-Using a series of small incisions, the gall bladder is detached and removed via the endoscope.
+After a series of small incisions, the gall bladder is detached and removed via the endoscope.
+Nearly all patients now choose laparoscopy over open surgery for this procedure.

 A segment of the colon is removed and the remaining section reattached.